BKNorton/ItemInventoryApp/README.md

   1. Update the migrations
   2. Run the App in Debug mode and wait for the swagger page to open
   3. Click on Post Radio for Items
-    - add the following items.
+    - add the following items, one at a time.

           {
             "name": "Radio",